Table of Contents Show

 Early Life and Education of Zaha Hadid

 Zaha Hadid was born on October 31, 1950, in Baghdad, Iraq.
 Her father, Mohammed Hadid, was a wealthy industrialist and leader in the Iraqi National Democratic Party, and her mother, Wajiha Sabunji, was an artist.
-Zaha’s upbringing in an intellectual and progressive environment crafted her early worldview and inspired her passion for innovation.
+Zaha’s upbringing in an intellectual and progressive environment shaped her early worldview and inspired her passion for innovation.

 In 1977, she joined the Office for Metropolitan Architecture (OMA), founded by Koolhaas and Zenghelis.
 These early experiences, collaborations, and her academic foundation paved the way for her illustrious career as an innovative architect.

 Zaha Hadid’s architectural style is a testament to her unique vision and creative influences.
 Her designs always pushed the boundaries of conventional architecture, forging a path that would later influence disciplines ranging from industrial design to interior architecture.
+Understanding what drove those choices helps explain why her buildings feel so distinct, decades later.

 Influence of Abstract Art